 We’ll preface this by saying that everyone’s journey to recovery is unique.
-No matter how eager or anxious you are to get back to ‘business as usual’, always listen to your body and follow the after-care instructions of your doctor and/or spine surgeon in the Las Vegas, NV area.
+No matter how eager or anxious you are to get back to ‘business as usual’, always listen to your body and follow the after-care instructions of your doctor and/or spine surgeons in the Las Vegas, NV area.

 What is Spinal Fusion?

 Spinal fusion refers to a surgical procedure during which one or more of your vertebrae are fused together.
 During the healing process, these vertebrae ‘fuse’ or heal together, forming a single solid bone.

 By fusing the vertebrae together, we can effectively eliminate any friction between the bones, reducing pain, discomfort and pressure on the surrounding tissues, while reducing stretching of ligaments, musculature and nerves.